arnellebalane/google-meet-pip/readme.md

 - Browse to the repository and select the `manifest.json` file
 - You should now have development version of the extension!
 - Go to [https://meet.google.com/](https://meet.google.com/) and enjoy building and testing the extension!

+## Contributing

+- Fork this repository into your Github account
+- Follow the installation steps above to run a development version of the extension
+- When ready, open a pull request from your fork into this repository